-The Group continues to re-evaluate the probable revenues from customers in various verticals to assess any possible drops in revenue from any of these verticals due to the economic stress caused by COVID - 19.
-Accordingly, it is of the opinion that the customers could re-prioritise their discretionary spend in immediate future to conserve resources.
+The Group continues to re-evaluate the probable revenues from customers in various verticals to assess any possible impact on revenue from any of these verticals due to the economic stress caused by COVID - 19.
+Accordingly, the Group believes that the customers could re-prioritise their discretionary spend in immediate future to conserve resources.